Djiit/whydtogo/README.rst

 Installation (all platforms)
 ----------------------------

-You will need (obviously) Python 3.X up to 3.4 and pip.
+You will need (obviously) Python 3.X and pip.
 Python 3.4 comes bundled with pip.
 For earlier Python version, check how to install pip here : https://pip.pypa.io/en/latest/installing.html.